gems-uff/noworkflow/README.md

 $ ./setup.py install
 ```

-This is installs noWorkflow on your system.
+This installs noWorkflow on your system.

 Basic Usage
 -----------